scaleton-co/token-contract/ft/Standard-draft.md

 # Summary

-A standard interface for Jettons (fungible tokens).
+A standard interface for Jettons (TON fungible tokens).

 # Motivation

 A standard interface will greatly simplify interaction and display of different tokenized assets.

 Jetton standard describes:

 * The way of jetton transfers.

 * The way of retrieving common information (name, circulating supply, etc) about given Jetton asset.

 # Specification

 Here and following we use "Jetton" with capital `J` as designation for entirety of tokens of the same type, while "jetton" with `j` as designation of amount of tokens of some type.

 Jettons are organized as follows: each Jetton has master smart-contract which is used to mint new jettons, account for circulating supply and provide common information.

 At the same time information about amount of jettons owned by each user is stores in decentralized manner in individual (for each owner) smart-contracts called "jetton-wallets".

-Example: if you release a Jetton with circulating supply of 200 jetton which are ownerd by 3 people, then you will deploy 4 contracts: 1 Jetton-master and 3 jetton-wallets.
+Example: if you release a Jetton with circulating supply of 200 jetton which are owned by 3 people, then you will deploy 4 contracts: 1 Jetton-master and 3 jetton-wallets.

 ## Jetton wallet smart contract